 Pick Up the Phone!

-You can book Airbnb without ever messaging the host, but we recommend taking the extra time to contact him or her to set up a phone chat.
+You can book Airbnb without ever messaging the host, but we recommend taking the extra time to contact him or her to set up a phone chat as an important safety precaution.
 A phone call first confirms that a host can be reached directly should anything happen during your stay, and also gives you a chance to ask questions and build a relationship before your arrival.
 If you can, set up a FaceTime or Skype call so you can actually see and hear the host—and confirm they are indeed who they say they are.